Open to the Public

 Trail Map View All

-The Nature Conservancy recently completed a new trail system on the preserve funded through a grant received from the Federal Highway Administration and the NJ Department of Environmental Protection.
-The 3 mile trail system allows for visitor access while avoiding sensitive ecological areas.
+The Nature Conservancy has developed a trail system on the nature preserve funded through a grant received from the Federal Highway Administration and the New Jersey Department of Environmental Protection.
+The three-mile trail system allows for visitor access while avoiding sensitive ecological areas.

 Protecting Land to Protect Clean Water

 As the world’s population grows and develops, demand for water has increased rapidly, putting increased pressure on watersheds.
-The UN estimates that in the year 2017, close to 70 percent of the global population will have problems accessing fresh water.
+The United Nations estimates that in the year 2017, close to 70 percent of the global population will have problems accessing fresh water.

 The Cape May Forest Priority Conservation Area

 The Cape May Forest contains one of the largest unbroken forests remaining on the lower half of the Cape May peninsula.
-While approximately one-third of the Cape May Forest is protected to some degree through ownership or easement – for example, the Cape May National Wildlife Refuge and The Nature Conservancy’s Indian Trail Swamp, Lizard Tail Swamp, Bennett Bogs, Goshen Ponds preserves – homes and businesses continue to sprout along shorelines of the Atlantic and Delaware Bay, and related sprawl works its way inland - threatening natural lands and waters.
+While approximately one-third of the Cape May Forest is protected to some degree through ownership or easement (for example, the Cape May National Wildlife Refuge and the Conservancy’s Indian Trail Swamp, Lizard Tail Swamp, Bennett Bogs and Goshen Ponds nature preserves) homes and businesses continue to sprout along shorelines of the Atlantic and Delaware Bay, and related sprawl works its way inland - threatening natural lands and waters.

 Some boundaries of the forest are just yards from busy roads, blacktopped parking lots, housing developments and commercial strips.
 Strategic land protection in the Cape May Forest can have an amplified effect on protection of this rare, productive and increasingly pressured habitat.

 Land protection continues to be a primary strategic tool in our work to conserve the best and most threatened of New Jersey’s lands and waters.
 As we look ahead, we do so with an ever-increasing understanding of the need to focus our strategic vision on larger natural areas and systems.